Lyndon-Demushkin method and crystalline lifts of $G_2$-valued Galois representations: Non-denegeracy of mod cup product for

-In the above diagram, $\alpha$ is the short root, and $\beta$ is the short root.
-Each root $x$ has generates a root group $U_x\subset U$.
+The root system of $G_2$ can be found in Subsection \ref{ss:G2}.
+In the diagram, $\alpha$ is the short root, and $\beta$ is the short root.
+Each root $x$ generates a root group $U_x\subset U$.
 The short root parabolic $P$ has $7$ root groups: the $5$ root groups lying above the $x$-axis generates the unipotent radical $U$, the two root groups $\{U_{\alpha}, U_{-\alpha}\}$ lying on the $x$-axis are the root groups of the Levi factor group $L$.
 Say under the identification $\std: L\cong \GL_2$, the matrices $ $ are identified with the root group $U_{\alpha}$.
 Now that we have identifications

 For ease of notation, write $E_0:= e_1^3$, $E_1:= e_1^2e_2$, $E_2:= e_1e_2^2$, $E_3:= e_2^3$.
 A basis of is given by

 where $x_i^*E_j$ is the cochain $c:\langle x_0, \cdots, x_{n+1}\rangle$ such that $c(x_k)=\delta_{ik}E_j$, where $\delta_{ik}$ is the Kronecker delta.
 For any $c\in C^1_{\LD}(U^{\ad})$, we can write down the $\mathscr{B}$-coordinates $[c]_{\mathscr{B}} := (c_v)_{v\in\mathscr{B}}$ of $c$.